CryptoManufaktur-io/vouchdirk-docker/README.md

 `cp default.env .env`, edit it to choose whether to run vouch and dirk or just dirk or just vouch, set the instance ID for dirk/vouch, and adjust host and domain names to fit your environment.

+If you are going to use Vouch traces, set `TRACE_URL` and `VOUCH_SAN` in `.env`.
+Either copy `tempo_authority.crt` into `config/certs`, or if you don't have a CA and server key for Tempo yet, let the next step create them.

 `./create-dirk-config.sh` is meant to be run just once.
 It has no sanity checks and creates the CA, certs, and config yml files.
 The `config` directory would then be copied to each server where a vouch or dirk instance runs.
 The script gets names from `.env`, which must exist.